 Is there any THC in the product?

 How much CBD does the product actually contain?
-(Look for CBD contents in the entire package as well as CBD per recommended dose)
+(Look for CBD contents in the entire package as well as CBD per serving or recommended dose)

 Are there other artificial ingredients or fillers?

 Many hemp plants obtained from Eastern Europe, Asia or other uncontrolled or unknown sources may be contaminated with harmful substances or synthetic chemicals in order to increase yield, weight or potency.

 Look for hemp that is organically grown in the USA.

 Are the CBD products manufactured in a GMP certified FDA registered facility?

 What extraction method is used?
 Look for CO2 extraction for a solvent free whole plant extract.

 3rd Party Lab Tests